BadGamesInc/hypnotic-client/README.md

 we dont care if you get banned from any server
 use at your own risk i guess
 ## requirements
-you need to import the io.netty files and pack.png from a stock jar
-java 11 is REQUIRED - you will crash on startup if you do not have it
+you need to import the io.netty files and pack.png from a stock jar if you are exporting the client from a development environment java 11 is REQUIRED - you will crash on startup if you do not have it
 ## authors
 BadGamesInc - actual knowledge